 Apart from pins required for the various key analog functions, a number of pins are used for logic level I/O signals.
 If the logic I/O function is not required, the pins may be reconfigured as general-purpose comparators for analog level monitoring (MON) and may be additionally configured to have typical OVP and UVP properties, either positive-going or negative-going, depending on whether a positive supply output or a negative supply output is being monitored.
-The status of all protection and monitoring comparators is held in registers that can be read by a microprocessor via the SMBus.
+When monitoring negative outputs, a positive bias must be applied via a resistor to VREF.
+The status of all protection and monitoring comparators are held in registers that can be read by a microprocessor via the SMBus.
 Certain control bits may be written to via the SMBus.